acemb-rso/wng-zipper/README.md

 The module replaces the default combat order with true zipper-style initiative: the acting side alternates between PCs and NPCs each activation, while still respecting Wrath & Glory's round structure and GM authority.
-A floating "zipper" tracker keeps the table informed about priority, eligible combatants, and who has already acted.
+A floating "zipper" tracker keeps the table informed about the alternating turn order, eligible combatants, and who has already acted.

 ---

 ## Features
-- 🔁 **Strict alternating turns** that honor a configurable round priority (PCs or NPCs).
+- 🔁 **Strict alternating turns** with PCs automatically leading each round.
 - 👥 **Player-facing activation controls** that let the party decide who goes next when multiple PCs are available (with full GM override and fallback to native initiative).
 - 🪟 **Resizable docked tracker** rendered with Handlebars inspired by the combat carousel